j-hc/Reddit_ChatBot_Python/README.rst

 Reddit ChatRoom
 =================

-a pretty basic websocket wrapper for reddit chatrooms
+a fully functional (almost) bot library for reddit chatrooms!

 no selenium no bullsh*t, just directly websocket

-works either with reddit username & password or the api token (not a regular one you get from your registered app), so you wont have to expose your pass
+works either with reddit username & password or the api token (not a regular one you get from your registered app)

 Installation